 All chemicals can be hazardous depending on the circumstances.
 Even for substances of no known significant hazard, exposure should be minimized.
-Appropriate precautions should be taken for work with substances that present special hazards.
+Special precautions should be taken for work with substances that present special hazards.
 One should assume that any mixture would be more hazardous than its most hazardous component.
-After preparation and use of any chemical, it is important to maintain at least the same level of safe practice in the handling of the resulting chemical wastes and residues.
-All substances of unknown potential hazard must be considered hazardous until proven otherwise.
+It is important to maintain at least the same level of safe practice in the disposal of chemical waste and residues as in the preparation and use of chemicals.
+All substances of unknown hazard must be considered hazardous until proven otherwise.